Everyone Has a Story to Tell

 - A writer is someone who writes

 Perhaps you’ve come across a photo or a family heirloom that intrigues you.
 Maybe you’ve found your immigrant grandparents’ citizenship papers.
-In this three-week cycle, we’ll write to timed prompts to help you put your thoughts on the page.
-Each session will last two hours via Zoom on Tuesday evenings, 7:30 pm EDT.
+In this four-week cycle, we’ll write to timed prompts to help you put your thoughts on the page.
+Each session will last 90 minutes via Zoom on Sundays, 2:00 – 3:30 pm ET.
 Family history can be preserved forever if someone, maybe you, writes it down.
-Fee: $150, starts June 16, 2020.
+Fee: $120, starts January 9, 2022 with a free, introductory workshop on Sunday, November, 14, 2020 at 2 pm ET.

 Memoirist Sue William Silverman writes in her craft book, Fearless Confessions, that memoir involves the connection between the voice of experience and the voice of innocence.
 We’ll write to a variety of prompts to bring these voices together with insight and respect.
-We’ll meet via Zoom for two hours each week on Wednesday mornings at 10:00 am EDT, for a five-week cycle.
-Fee: $225, starts June 17, 2020.
+We’ll meet via Zoom for 90 minutes each week in a four-week cycle on Saturdays, 11 am – 1 pm ET.
+Fee: $150, starts January 8, 2022.

 About Barbara Krasner

 AWA-certified facilitator Barbara Krasner has been writing with the AWA method since 2011 and received her training in 2013.
-She writes fiction, nonfiction, and poetry for adults and young readers.
+A former literary agent, she writes fiction, nonfiction, and poetry for adults and young readers.
 Work using the method has appeared in Jewish Literary Journal, Poetica, Michigan Quarterly Review, South 85 Journal, Peregrine, and other literary journals.
-She has been nominated for a fiction Pushcart and her middle-grade novel in verse, 37 Days at Sea, about the ill-fated 1939 voyage of the MS St. Louis debuts Spring 2021 from Kar-Ben.
+She has been nominated for a fiction Pushcart and her middle-grade novel in verse, 37 Days at Sea, about the ill-fated 1939 voyage of the MS St. Louis debuted Spring 2021 from Kar-Ben.
+Her young adult biography in verse, Ethel’s Song: Ethel Rosenberg’s Life in Poems, will be published by Calkins Creek in Fall 2022.